MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/support/singapore.md

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Suporte à Cobrança:

-Inglês: Mon-Fri 9 AM-6 PM
+Inglês: Mon-Fri das 9h às 18h

 ### <a name="technical-support"></a>Suporte Técnico: